 The team that makes it happen.

 Chris manages the Development Review program and assists staff with Safe Routes to School and other programs.
 He became an employee of WALKSacramento in 2007 following one year of consulting to the organization.
 Chris became interested in walkability and active design after moving to a new community and saw the vision for walking, biking and transit at risk.
 He enjoys walking for transportation, recreation, conversation and meditation.
-Chris has Bachelor and Master of Science degrees in Electrical and Electronic Engineering.
+Chris has both a Bachelor’s and Master of Science degrees in Electrical and Electronic Engineering.

 Alicia focuses on meaningfully engaging and empowering residents to participate in planning processes in order to develop solutions that work best for them.
 Alicia has a background in applying urban sustainability best practices across California, with a passion for active transportation and smart growth development in particular.
 She earned her BS in 2014 from UC Davis in Environmental Policy Analysis and Planning with an emphasis in transportation and energy.

 Jordan brings four years of community engagement experience and an interdisciplinary background in planning to support a healthier, more active Sacramento.
 She primarily focuses on implementing community-based transportation projects and planning Safe Routes to Schools activities.
 She earned her B.A. in May 2020 from Pomona College in Environmental Analysis with a concentration in Sustainability and the Built Environment.
 Jordan’s favorite ways to get around are walking and longboarding.